Ph-IRES/workshop_data-analysis/statistics/model_fitting/fixed_models_binom/README.md

 ## Group Sites by Significant Differences with `multicomp::cld`

 It is often very convenient to categorize the levels of your categorical variable (location) into groups with significant differences.
+One last handy tool is the `multcomp::cld` command, which groups sites together that are not significantly different.
+You will see in my commented code below that I am skeptical about the emmeans confidence limits calculated by `cld`, but the groupings generally work well.
+This is especially true when there are many groups and it becomes difficult to track them all.
+The letter based groupings are great to add to figures.

 ```r
 groupings_model <<-